benmkent/benmkent.github.io/_drafts/cv/cvraw.md

 # Academic Experience

 ## February 2024 – Present: Assegnista di Ricerca (Postdoctoral Researcher) at CNR-IMATI, Pavia, Italy
-- Development of novel multi-fidelity surrogate modelling algorithm for use with ``noisy solvers''.
+- Development of novel multi-fidelity surrogate modelling algorithm for use with "noisy" solvers.
 - Focus on non-intrusive approximation via sparse grid methods and exploiting spectral polynomial approximation properties.
 - Development of test cases including parametric elliptic and parabolic PDEs and using benchmark *Reynolds-Averaged Navier-Stokes* simulations.
 - Containerisation and deployment of research models via *Docker* and *Kubernetes*.